Saniyaa08/Chat-with-Websites/readme.md

 Website Interaction: The chatbot utilizes the latest LangChain version to interact with diverse websites and extract pertinent information.

-Integration with Large Language Models: This project is compatible with various models including GPT-4, Mistral, Llama2, and ollama.
-While the default is GPT-4, you have the flexibility to switch to any other model of your choice.

 Streamlit GUI: Enjoy a clean and intuitive user interface crafted with Streamlit, catering to users with varying technical proficiencies.

 Python-based Implementation: The entire project is meticulously coded in Python for simplicity and versatility.